ryugen-io/stitchr/test_files/README.md

 # Test Patch Files

-Test patches for validating rom-patcher-rs implementation across all supported formats.
+Test patches for validating rompatcherrs implementation across all supported formats.

 All patches are stored as generic filenames (patch.ips, patch.bps, etc.) in their respective format directories.